stewartanderson3/SignalR-plus-Remix/remix-dotnet-signalr-starter/README.md

 ## How it works
 - `vite.config.ts` proxies `/api` and `/chathub` to `http://localhost:5000` with `ws: true` for WebSockets.
-- Remix page connects to SignalR with a relative URL (`/chathub`) so you avoid CORS and extra ports in the browser.
+- React Router page connects to SignalR with a relative URL (`/chathub`) so you avoid CORS and extra ports in the browser.

 ## Production sketch
 Terminate TLS once and route by path (Nginx/YARP/Caddy):
 - `^/chathub` and `^/api` → .NET app
-- everything else → Remix server (or static if you deploy Remix to a Node host)
+- everything else → React Router server (or static if you deploy React Router to a Node host)

 ### Nginx snippet
 ```nginx